<< <%SKIN-STRTRANS-SYNTOC%> >>

 Finding by Typing in the Donor List

 If you start typing numbers instead of letters, it will search for a donor whose member or envelope number is the same as the numbers you have entered.
 You can use the number keys at the top of the keyboard, or the ones on the numeric keypad, as long as NumLock is on.
 This also shows up in the "Find Name / #" area at the bottom of the screen.
 You have to type the whole number to find the member you are looking for.
-(N.B.
-Versions of DONATION prior to version 3.00 had a weakness, where typing an initial part of a number could go to any donor whose number started with what you had typed so far, so for instance just typing 1 could have gone to the donor with number 10.
+(Note: Versions of DONATION prior to version 3.00, released in late 2007, had a weakness, where typing an initial part of a number could go to any donor whose number started with what you had typed so far, so for instance just typing 1 could have gone to the donor with number 10.
 That is no longer a problem.)

 Using the Find Donor Window